 • 3.2in, 1.4m-dot fully articulated touchscreen

 Some photographers still prefer a traditional DSLR with an optical viewfinder, and Nikon’s D5600 provides a solid specification in a portable package.
-What’s more, it can be bought in a kit with a versatile 18-140mm kit zoom, offering a 27-210mm equivalent range, for just £749.
-As the icing on the cake, Nikon’s SnapBridge connectivity can transfer all your pictures automatically to your smartphone, making sharing your adventures a breeze.
+What’s more, it can be bought in a kit with a versatile 18-140mm kit zoom, offering a 27-210mm equivalent range.
+There’s icing on the cake too, as Nikon’s SnapBridge connectivity can transfer all your pictures automatically to your smartphone, making sharing your adventures a breeze.

 In terms of key features, the Nikon D5600 boasts a reasonably solid specification.
 Its 24.2MP sensor goes up to ISO 25,600 and supports continuous shooting at 5fps.
 Autofocus employs a 39-point phase-detection system covering the central region of the frame, while metering is handled by a 2,016-pixel RGB sensor.